AlexKlo/YaXLSX.jl/README.md

    6 │ 5.0      e
 ```

-Another feature is that you can use [Serde.jl](https://bhftbootcamp.github.io/Serde.jl/stable/) to serialize data, for example in xml format
+Another feature is that you can use [Serde.jl](https://bhftbootcamp.github.io/Serde.jl/stable/) to serialize data, for example to XML format

 ```julia
 using Serde